wderezin/terraform-aws-infrastructure/README.md

 # Terraform AWS Account Setup Module
-A [Daring Way](https://www/daringway.com/) opinionated approach to how to setup an AWS account setup.
+A [Daring Way](https://www/daringway.com/) opinionated approach to how to setup an AWS account.

     Contestant: I'll take AWS for $1000 Alex.
     Alex: How do you easily setup AWS account with some best practices?